dv367/dv367/about.md

 </a></p> -->
 <li><h4>Fixed-Wing-Aerial Vehicle Trajectory Optimization in Urban Settings</h4></li>
   <p align="justify">
-Research accepted to IROS'21: Developed a novel optimizer which exploits the computational structure of the non-linear trajectory optimization problem.
+Developed a novel optimizer which exploits the computational structure of the non-linear trajectory optimization problem.
 Our optimizers builds an insight that the seemingly non-linear trajectory optimization has an implicit multi-convex structure.
 It outperforms the state-of-the-art implementation of SQP ACADO Toolkit in terms of computation time and solution quality.</p>
 <p align="center">
 <iframe width="450" height="253" src="https://www.youtube.com/embed/Qk7wdQ39Onk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>
 <li><h4>Occlusion-Free Target Tracking with Quadrotors</h4></li>
-Research submitted to IEEE Access: Developed a fast MPC algorithm that can run reali-time laptops and devices such as Jetson TX2 for the problem of quadrotor tracking a target.
+Developed a fast MPC algorithm that can run real-time laptops and devices such as Jetson TX2 for the problem of quadrotor tracking a target.
 Our approach relies on novel reformulations for the tracking, collision, and occlusion constraints that induce a multi-convex structure in the resulting trajectory optimization.
 We exploit these mathematical structures using the split Bregman Iteration technique, eventually reducing our MPC to a series of convex Quadratic Programs solvable in a few milliseconds.
  <p align="center">
 <iframe width="450" height="253" src="https://www.youtube.com/embed/D97A7I7qUts" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   </p>